 Formula-

-Dabtary Three area Datia Net Credit Sales
+Dabtara Tamanan Datia Net Credit Sales

 Debtors Turnover Ratio = Average Debtors

-Debt Collection Period $=$ Days in the Year
+Debt Collection Period = $\frac{1}{I}$ Days in the Year

-)ebtors turnover ratio
+Debtors turnover ratio

 Significance and Objectives- This ratio indicates the efficiency of the management staff entrusted with collection of book debts.
 A higher debtors turnover ratio is considered better as it shows that debts are collected more quickly.
 This ratio also helps in Cash budgeting since flow of cash from customers can be worked out on the basis of sales.